NightFoxAnimation/Fake-GABE.exe-Virus/README.md

 you are going to need

-Powershell
+-Powershell

-Python
+-Python

-pip (to install requirements.txt)
+-pip (to install requirements.txt)

     pip install -r requirements.txt

-windows
+-Windows 10-11?